Health Benefits News & Events

 Which hospitals would be impacted?

-The University of California (UC) Health System includes UC Davis, UCLA, UC San Diego, UC San Francisco, UC Irvine, and UC Riverside hospitals as well as associated children’s hospitals, facilities, and medical groups.
+The UC Health System includes UC Davis, UCLA, UC San Diego, UC San Francisco, UC Irvine, and UC Riverside hospitals as well as affiliated children’s hospitals, facilities, and medical groups.

 How will CalPERS members be updated on the contract negotiations?